KeeganBrowne/Keegan_BSE_Portfolio/index.md

 ## Conculsion

 During my time at Bluestamp, my biggest challenges were getting my Bluetooth module and my accelerometer to work.
-My greatest triumphs came from fixing these issues and seeing my final project come together.
+I ran into these challenges because I lacked experience troubleshooting electronics and diagnosing electrical problems.
+While my solutions to both of these problems were minor fixes, getting these two components to work were some of my greatest triumphs during my experience at Bluestamp.
+My other main triumph came from seeing my final project come together.

 While learning a lot of technical concepts about engineering like voltage dividers and I2C connection, the main things I learned at Bluestamp were more general concepts like how to troubleshoot hardware problems and how to combine different sensors and microcontrollers with software to make a finished project.
 Another important skill that I learned is how to effectively communicate with others using Github.
 While having previous experience with using Github, I became much more competent and advanced in Github during my time at Bluestamp.
-I learned how to add extra details like pictures and videos as well as text formating to increase the readability of my pages.
+I learned how to add extra details like pictures and videos as well as text formatting to increase the readability of my pages.

-My project has also
+My project has also inspired curiosity in the wearable engineering field and how new wearables can help people prevent injuries and recover from past injuries.
+In the future, I hope to learn more about the industry and how current technologies can improve the design of some of these wearables.

 <!---